WFH: How to engage remote workers during Covid-19

 Get everyone on your team to check in with the rest to see what they have planned for the workday.

-Do a 15-minute session max, where you all stand up.
+For example, do a 15-minute session max, where you all stand up during the huddle.

 Use 5 minutes for each of these 3 things: